 In 1996, governors and the federal government agreed to end individual entitlement to cash assistance, replacing it with federal funding for state block grants for Temporary Assistance for Needy Families (TANF).
 TANF marked an historic shift in social policy by devolving to states and territories the authority to develop and implement innovative approaches to welfare reform that would better serve poor families and help individuals move from cash assistance and to stable employment.

 Providing for the safety and security of citizens is a high priority for governors.
 With the constantly evolving threat of terrorism and increased occurrences of natural disasters, governors must maintain and continually update state strategies to prevent, prepare for, respond to and recover from emergencies.
-Protecting the public requires close coordination among all levels of government, as well as with the private sector.

 Governors strongly support the efforts and sacrifices made by the men and women of the armed forces – active duty, reserve, National Guard and veterans – to protect the United States and preserve our way of life.
 Governors are particularly concerned with the role of the National Guard as it is the only military force that a governor can call upon to respond to disasters and other emergencies.

 The nation’s governors are committed to protecting public health and conserving the environment for the American people.
 The future success of environmental protection and remediation efforts depends upon the continued successful implementation of programs at the state and local levels.
-To further the progress made to date, governors pledge to continue to promote environmentally sound policies within their state and work with Congress and the Administration on the development of new or revised federal environmental programs.

 The nation’s governors are concerned about the growing challenges facing both state and federal agencies in managing and protecting our natural resources.
 As the United States’ diverse population rapidly expands, governors nationwide are addressing the issue of how best to use America’s land while preserving community character and protecting environmental health.